jacksonh1/slim_conservation_orthogroup_generation/README.md

 6. activate the environment: `conda activate odb_groups_x86` <br>
 7. install the local package: `pip install .` <br>
 8. generate the SQLite databases: `bash ./prepare_data.sh` <br>
    - *Note: This creates separate databases for each file.
-You could easily make one database with all of the tables, however I tried this and it was significantly slower to query and I don't know why.* <br>
+You could easily make one database with all of the tables, however I tried this and it was significantly slower to query.
+I don't know why.* <br>

 If you have issues or need more information, check out the [detailed setup instructions](setup_instructions_detailed.md).

 # Usage